 - UK political and economic outlook

 - Domestic policy environment

-- Global politics and economics of the energy transition
+- Global politics and economics

+of the energy transition

 - Time value of new technologies

-Board strategy days
+Board strategy days 2022/23

-To review changes in the external environment since approval of the NZAP and understand the potential impact on long-term direction.
+2022/25 Purpose To review changes in the external environment since approval of the NZAP and understand the potential impact on long-term direction.
 Through this assessment, confirm both the risks and opportunities facing SSE and identify key topics which should be considered to continue to maximise shareholder and stakeholder value.

-across sessions

-- Attendees The Board

-- Group Strategy Team

-- Group Executive Committee

-- Business Unit Leadership Teams

-- Corporate Finance Team

-Reviewing Board debate was set against the backdrop of unprecedented market volatility driven by macro-economic and geothe external political factors, which have played a role in the energy and affordability crises across 2022/23.
-Within this context, the Board considered the short-, medium- and long-term actions required to transition to net zero by 2050 and the following influencing external factors material to NZAP execution:

-- · Policy and regulatory frameworks to deliver energy security and market reform for a fair and just transition to net zero. - Economic and inflationary pressures on project delivery, supply chains and wider stakeholder experience. - The competitive environment, market share and diversification across geographies. - The growth landscape and risk-adjusted returns of the existing pipeline, new projects and technologies. - The role of SSE's key stakeholder relationships in NZAP delivery.

-options

-Confirming The continued shareholder and societal value of the NZAP and its alignment with SSE's purpose was tested through assessment of the following areas:

-- · The optimum business mix to support net zero and deliver long-term value in an evolving energy sector. - Progress against NZAP targets across each Business Unit and the pathways supporting growth and identification of further opportunities. - · Financial strategy incorporating the balance of capital allocation and the ways to fund accelerated growth. - Investor priorities and views surrounding strategy and NZAP ambitions. - The role of SSE's people, the embedded organisational culture, skills and capabilities.

-Outcomes The following represents the outcomes and next steps which were agreed to shape upcoming Board work:

-- Confirmation that SSE's business mix remains optimal for it to focus on NZAP execution. - · Approval of the strategic priorities for each Business Unit and agreement on the optimal growth areas within them. - Setting an ongoing programme of strategic questions and topics for consideration throughout 2022/23.
+Attendees across sessions The Board Group Strategy Team Group Executive Committee Business Unit Leadership Teams Corporate Finance Team Reviewing the external context Board debate was set against the backdrop of unprecedented market volatility driven by macro-economic and geo-political factors, which have played a role in the energy and affordability crises across 2022/23.
+Within this context, the Board considered the short-, medium- and long-term actions required to transition to net zero by 2050 and the following influencing external factors material to NZAP execution: Policy and regulatory frameworks to deliver energy security and market reform for a fair and just transition to net zero.
+Economic and inflationary pressures on project delivery, supply chains and wider stakeholder experience.
+The competitive environment, market share and diversification across geographies.
+The growth landscape and risk-adjusted returns of the existing pipeline, new projects and technologies.
+The role of SSE's key stakeholder relationships in NZAP delivery.
+Confirming strategic options The continued shareholder and societal value of the NZAP and its alignment with SSE's purpose was tested through assessment of the following areas: The optimum business mix to support net zero and deliver long-term value in an evolving energy sector.
+Progress against NZAP targets across each Business Unit and the pathways supporting growth and identification of further opportunities.
+Financial strategy incorporating the balance of capital allocation and the ways to fund accelerated growth.
+Investor priorities and views surrounding strategy and NZAP ambitions.
+The role of SSE's people, the embedded organisational culture, skills and capabilities.
+Outcomes and next steps The following represents the outcomes and next steps which were agreed to shape upcoming Board work: Confirmation that SSE's business mix remains optimal for it to focus on NZAP execution.
+Approval of the strategic priorities for each Business Unit and agreement on the optimal growth areas within them.
+Setting an ongoing programme of strategic questions and topics for consideration throughout 2022/23.